-Listen to a story and a simple piece of advice in this video of Kim answering an audience question at Slack HQ earlier this year:
+Listen to a story and a simple piece of advice in this video of Radical Candor author and co-founder Kim Scott answering an audience question at Slack HQ:

 Praise can be Ruinously Empathetic when bosses try to be “nice” and get things wrong.
 Click the link to read a few cautionary tales of how trying to make a person feel good without taking the time to understand the details of their work to challenge them appropriately can go astray.
 Learn more >>

 Ruinous Empathy and Criticism

 When bosses care too much about hurting their employees’ feelings, they will avoid giving criticism.
 Eventually, it becomes too late to fix this Ruinously Empathetic situation.
 Learn more >>